Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

   whether it was allowed to send that message, and negotiate a way to encrypt messages along the way that works for both.
-* monitor traffic patterns and raise alarms for suspicious changes that might for example indicate a hacker attack
+* monitor traffic patterns and raise alarms for suspicious changes that might for example indicate a hacker attack.

 If each service would have to do all this by itself, they would all do it slightly differently and inconsistently.